-After his 1959 masterpiece, Kind of Blue, Miles Davis teamed up with Gil Evans for the big orchestral sound exemplified by Sketches of Spain and the Rodrigo piece, Concierto d’Aranquez.
+After his 1959 masterpiece, Kind of Blue, Miles Davis teamed with Gil Evans for the orchestral sound of Sketches of Spain and the Rodrigo piece, Concierto d’Aranquez.
 In one session Miles picked up that some of his hired classical musicians felt they were slumming it, working with mere jazzmen.
 Not one to suffer fools gladly, he put them straight on this small point.
-“I do everything you do”, he assured them, “plus something you can never do: improvise.”
+“I can do everything you do”, he assured them, “plus something you can never do: improvise.”

 Which of course is the essence of free jazz: the ability and audacity of virtuoso musicians (and not a few pretenders, one of whom died only last week) to stand at the edge of their experience and not know what will happen next.

 Fast forward half a decade.
 A young and equally ascerbic Bob Dylan is trying to put Mick down.
 “I could have written Satisfaction”, he informs the frontsman for the world’s greatest rock ‘n roll band, “but you couldn’t have written …” (the choice from his songbook could hardly have been random) “… Like a Rolling Stone”.